moebiussurfing/ofxSurfingAnimators/README.md

 **openFrameworks** helper addon for ```ofxAnimatable``` from **@armadillu**
 (https://github.com/armadillu/ofxAnimatable)
-Some typical classes to faster integration into your OF Apps:
+Some classes to faster integration into your OF Apps:
 *ColorAnimator, FadeAnimator, FloatAnimator, NoiseAnimator, PositionAnimator* and *ToggleAnimator*.

 ## Screenshot